N-SUDY/moderator-bot/README.md

 ## Installation

-- Required:Python3 3.x,poetry/pip.
+- Required:python3 3.x, poetry/pip
-- Clone this repo.
+- Clone this repo
-- Telegram API Service on port 5326.
+- Telegram API Service on port 5326
-- Move the .env.dist text template to .env and configure him.
+- Move the .env.dist text template to .env and configure him
 - First start use `!reload` for parsing members and permissions

 ## Configuration .env